How to Add and Record a Browser Window with OBS

 Like the methods above, give your browser a name and click, “OK.”
 In this instance, I’m just going to leave it as “Browser.”
 I doubt I’ll keep it in the scene, and I’ll tell you why in a moment.

-Change Your Settings for the Browser
+Step 2: Change Your Settings for the Browser

 The settings window for the source will open and provide you with several options.